-Option 1a - To include a density band for transport corridors and hubs with a buffer of 400m and minimum density standard of 100dph (see map 1 above).
-This will align with National Planning Policy Framework paragraph 125(a) which supports optimising the use of land, including the use of minimum density standards in accessible locations as a means to support sustainable growth.
+Option 1a - To include a density band for transport corridors and hubs with a buffer of 400m and minimum density standard of 100dph (see map above).

-Options 1b - To not include a density band for transport corridors and hubs (see map 1 above).
-This would enable development of lower densities to be accepted and could result in a larger housing shortfall in Southampton.
+Options 1b - To not include a density band for transport corridors and hubs (see map above).